-1. What were the key accomplishments that the previous person had in this role, and what are the current key performance requirements?
+1. What were the key accomplishments of the previous person in this role, and what are the current key performance requirements?

 3. What do you believe are the biggest challenges for the person who succeeds in this role?

-This demonstrates you have a long-term vision for this role and are keen to understand the details.
+This question demonstrates your long-term vision for the role and shows that you’re keen to understand the details.
 It’s also valuable to find out more about how the interviewer sees the role as they have a deeper understanding of the position.
 Follow-up questions could include asking about the internal challenges to succeeding in the role.

-4. What do you enjoy about working in this role and what are your challenges in working in this company?
+4. What do you enjoy about working in this role, and what are your challenges in working for this company?

 5. Does the company have a current process for professional training or continued learning?

-This gives you an insight into the company’s current investment in staff and eventually, your career progression.
-The Digital Media and Ad Tech industries are fast-moving, and it is useful to be aware of opportunities to learn professionally throughout your career.
-This question also demonstrates your commitment to growth within the company.
-Furthering this discussion can aid you in identifying which skills are needed to progress within the company and the broader industry.
+Asking this question gives you insight into the company’s investment in staff and potential career progression opportunities.
+It also demonstrates your commitment to growth within the company.
+Furthering this discussion can help you identify the skills needed to progress within the company and the broader industry.

 6. How does the rest of the company and other departments interact with this role?

-You’ll likely cover team structure in your general interview questions, so this question will help you understand where your department or role sits within the company.
-It’s key to understand whether your department is one of influence or is being influenced, and by whom.
+This question helps you understand where your department or role sits within the company.
+It’s key to understand whether your department is one of influence or is being influenced and by whom.
 Follow-up questions could include asking which departments will the role mostly work with and which departments will the team collaborate with.

 7. Based on this interview, do you have any hesitations about how I would fit in this role?